kubeskills/pulumi-kubeadm-linode/README.md

 # Create Kubeadm Cluster on Linode with Pulumi

-This Pulumi program provisions two Linode instances (or a configurable count) inside a Linode VPC and bootstraps each node with `kubectl`, `kubeadm`, and `kubelet` using cloud-init.
+This Pulumi program provisions two Linode instances (or a configurable count) inside a Linode VPC and bootstraps each node with `kubectl`, `kubeadm`, and `kubelet` by running a remote configuration script over SSH.
 The instances are ready to be joined into a kubeadm-managed Kubernetes cluster once provisioning completes.

 ## Prerequisites
 - Pulumi CLI configured with Linode access token (`linode:token` config).